SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Wayne State University School of Medicine discussed a wide range of topics, including ethical dilemmas, personal strengths, coping skills, and future aspirations.
-While some encountered technical queries and specific inquiries about research or academic performance, the interview format was generally conversational and personal, with a focus on understanding the applicant's motivations for pursuing medicine.
+Students said most difficult question asked at Wayne State University School of Medicine discussed a wide range of topics, including ethical dilemmas, personal values, coping skills, and career aspirations.
+While some respondents mentioned technical questions and specific inquiries about experiences, many referred to a conversational format without standout challenges.
+Notably, some responses hinted at a Multiple Mini Interview (MMI) format and nondisclosure agreements in place, with a focus on values and behavior scenarios.

 How long was the interview?